-Class Recordings
+Class Recordings:

-The class will be recorded on a regular basis.
-If you wish to view a recording of the class, please contact the professor.
+The class will be recorded on a regular basis through ECHO360.
+If you wish to view a recording of the class, please contact me.
 Absent extraordinary circumstances, viewing a recording does not count towards class attendance.
-If you wish to make an audio recording of the class using your own recording device, you may do so as long as you obtain the advance permission of the professor.
+If you wish to make an audio recording of the class using your own recording device, you may do so as long as you obtain advance permission from me.